-Check the appropriate box to identify your high school completion requirement for degree-seeking entering students: ☑ High school diploma is required and GED is accepted ☐ High school diploma is required and GED is not accepted ☐ High school diploma or equivalent is not required C4.
-Does your institution require or recommend a general college-preparatory program for degree-seeking students ? □ Require □ Recommend
+Check the appropriate box to identify your high school completion requirement for degree-seeking entering students:

+- High school diploma is required and GED is accepted - \Box High school diploma is required and GED is not accepted - \Box High school diploma or equivalent is not required

+C4.Does your institution require or recommend a general college-preparatory program for degree-seeking students?

+- Require:

+- \Box Recommend

+- \Box Neither require nor recommend

-C5.
-Distribution of high school units required and/or recommended.
+- C5.Distribution of high school units required and/or recommended.
 Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
 If you use a different system for calculating units, please convert.

-Units Required Units Recommended
+Distribution of high school units required and/or recommended Units Required Units Recommended

 Total academic units

 English 4

 Mathematics 4

 Science 2

 Of these, units that must be lab 2

 Foreign language 2

 Social studies 2

 History 2

 Academic electives 2

 Computer Science

 Visual/Performing Arts

 Other (specify)